fodoole/qeen-analytics-sdk/test/README.md

 ### Prerequisites

 Ensure you have Node.js and npm installed on your machine.
-You can download Node.js from here.

 ### Installation

-1. Clone the repository on your local machine
+1. Clone the repository to your local machine
-2. Change directory to the test directory of the project
-3. Run `npm install` to install all dependencies
+2. Run `npm install` in both the root directory and the test directory to install all dependencies.
+3. Run `npm run build` in both the root directory and the test directory.\
+    This will build the app for production in the `build` directory.

 ### Development

-To start the development server, run:
+To start the development server, run in both the root directory and the test directory:

 ```
 npm start